okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 The OIN Wizard is only available in Okta Developer Edition orgs.
 To access the OIN Wizard and the **Your OIN Integrations** dashboard in your org, you must have either the super admin or the app and org admin [roles](https://help.okta.com/okta_help.htm?type=oie&id=ext-administrators-admin-comparison) assigned to you.

-> **Note:** The app admin role allows you to view and edit details in the OIN Wizard.
-For testing in the OIN Wizard, if you don't have the super admin role, then you must have both the app admin and the org admin roles assigned
+> **Note:** The app admin role enables you to view and edit details in the OIN Wizard.
+To test in the OIN Wizard, if you don't have the super admin role, then you must have both the app admin and the org admin roles assigned to you.

-Part of your OIN Wizard journey includes using the OIN Submission Tester to verify that your integration works before you can submit your integration.
+Part of your OIN Wizard journey includes using the OIN Submission Tester to verify that your integration works before you submit it.
 The OIN Submission Tester requires the following:

 * Google Chrome browser
 * [Okta Browser Plugin](https://help.okta.com/okta_help.htm?type=eu&id=csh-user-plugin-overview) installed with **Allow in Incognito** enabled